ElleEsseDi/Semantic-Digital-Library-Project/README.md

 To run the code, these are some requirements:

-* Docker installed on your machine.
+* Docker installed on your machine for quick GraphDB setuo.

 * Have an [OpenRouter](https://openrouter.ai/) API key (a free tier is available, without having to submit a payment method) for remote LLM calls.